As Amazon Associates we earn from qualifying purchases.

 Other factors to consider when choosing creatine supplements

-As you can see, the whole subject is as confusing as hell so it is difficult to give a definitive answer on the what the best form of creatine for muscle growth and/or weight loss is.
+As you can see, the whole subject is as confusing as hell so it is difficult to give a definitive answer on what the best form of creatine for muscle growth and/or weight loss is.
 Every person will respond differently to the different kinds of creatine supplements.

 Creatine monohydrate really is the benchmark to beat, and the dangers of creatine in this form seem to be just about non-existent if taken responsibly and sourced from a reliable company.